COVID-19 HEALTH AND SAFETY POLICY

-HAVE SMALL GROUP SIZES FOR CHILDREN YOUNGER THAN 10 AND LIMIT INTERACTIONS WITH NEIGHBORS
+HAVE SMALL GROUP SIZES AND LIMIT INTERACTIONS WITH NEIGHBORS

 Class sizes will remain small, with stable groups.
-Registration is limited to children under the age of 10 at this time.
-Though classes take place in a public park, our group will limit interaction with other park visitors.
-One or two masked visitors may stay and play, but unmasked people will be asked to move away.
-If we encounter large groups, we will move to another area.
+Our classes take place in a public park, but our group will limit interaction with other park visitors.
+Masked visitors may stay and play, but unmasked people will be asked to move away.
+If we encounter large or unmasked groups, we will move to another area.

 PLAY OUTSIDE AND LIMIT OUR SHELTER INDOORS

 REQUIRE SOCIAL DISTANCING DURING SNACK AND WATER BREAKS

 Children will eat their own individual snacks and lunches brought from home, with no shared snack available.
 While eating, drinking or taking a mask break children will be asked to maintain a distance of six feet from each other.
 In addition, we will discourage close physical play such as wrestling.

 INCREASE HAND WASHING AND THE USE OF HAND SANITIZERS